Telia Company: Lithuania

 TeliaSonera owns 88.15% of Telia Lietuva (Teo LT until 2017), the largest landline phone operator in Lithuania, which recently purchased Omnitel, one of largest mobile network operators there.
 It was previously owned by TeliaSonera group.

 In October 2015, TeliaSonera announced the merger of Teo and Omnitel, through the acquisition of Omnitel by Teo.

 On 1 February 2017, Omnitel and Teo merged under the name of "Telia Lietuva".

 Norway

 In Norway, Telia first entered after the de-regulation in 1998 as a virtual supplier of fixed telephone and Internet services.
 This was sold to Enitel during the merger attempt with Telenor, but Telia re-entered in 2000 with the purchase of one of the two mobile network operators, NetCom.
 In 2006 it also bought the virtual mobile provider Chess Communication.

-1 March 2016, NetCom was rebranded as Telia Norge.
+On 1 March 2016, NetCom changed its name to Telia Norge.

 In July 2018, Telia acquired Get AS and TDC Norway for $2.6 billion.